-The Virginia Tech cross country team holds most of its practices and its home meets on the Virginia Tech Cross Country Course, a 3.1-mile course that sits on the Tech campus.
+The Virginia Tech cross country team holds most of its practices and its home meets on the Buford Meredith Cross Country Course, a 3.1-mile course that sits on the Tech campus.

 Tech has the luxury of competing and training on a course designed solely for cross country competition, affording the team an opportunity to have exclusive rights to the use of the facility.
 The course was built and opened for racing in 1993.

 The all-grass course provides an ideal surface for racing and training.
 Located on the southwest end of campus near the corner of Southgate Drive and U.S. 460, the course guides runners through a rural terrain of meadows, cornfields and wooded locations typical of the Tech surroundings.

 The start-finish line sits behind the Virginia-Maryland Regional College of Veterinary Medicine, and it winds the 3.1 miles past historical Smithfield Plantation and across Stroubles Creek.
 Runners run around a scenic duck pond next to the College of Veterinary Medicine and then parallel to Southgate Drive, one of the main arteries onto campus from U.S. 460.
 From there, a gentle turn leads runners parallel to U.S. 460 briefly before turning back toward the start-finish line.
 There is also a five-mile version of the course for the men.

 “I think it’s one of the nicest settings for a cross country course I have ever seen,” Tech director of track and field and cross country Dave Cianelli said.
 “The fact that it is on campus makes it ideal for our teams to train and compete.”